 - Mild: Omit the red pepper flakes for a milder version of this recipe.

-- Extra Spicy: Add diced red chilis for even more heat and flavor.
+- Extra Spicy: Add diced red chilis, curry, or paprika for even more heat and flavor.

 - Lactose-Free: Use plant milk to make a lactose-free version of this recipe.
 Ghee is naturally lactose-free, so there's no need to substitute it with plant butter.